 The clean, minimalistic look of Scandinavian decor has been popular for years now, and getting the look can be easier than you think!

-The style is all about natural elements and clean colours, so for a true Scandinavian decor look, make sure to consider linen as one of your fabrics of choice.
+The style is all about natural elements and clean colours, so for a true Scandinavian decor look, make sure to consider linen as one of your fabrics of choice for your 3 seater couches and sofas as well as curtains and chairs.

 Historians actually believe that linen was first created more than 5000 years ago.
 While it’s no longer hand-woven on a loom as it once was, the process of spinning the fibers from flax stems into fabric is essentially still the same.